avo-hq/docs.avohq.io/docs/2.0/resources.md

 end
 ```

-## Create multiple resources for the same model
+## Use multiple resources for the same model

 <VersionReq version="2.14" />